Artanisx/artanisx.github.io/LavaGolf/beta-patch-notes.md

 *Balance*
 * (I) The Rewind skill can now only be used while in the air.
+* (I) Now the Air Brake is FAR more powerful.
+It also gives some grace period before applying gravity back.
+Using an Air Dash will instantly restore the proper drag and gravity values.

 ### Version 1.0 - 23/03/2021: